trento-project/web/guides/alerting/alerting.md

 # Alerting

-Alerting feature notifies the SAP Administrator about important updated in the Landscape being monitored/observed by Trento.
+The Alerting feature notifies the SAP Administrator about important events detected in the Landscape being monitored/observed by Trento.

 Some of the notified events:
 - **Host Health detected critical**